Transaction Fee Mechanism Design

 A {\em block} is an ordered sequence of transactions and associated metadata (such as a reference to the predecessor block).
-There is a cap on the total size of the transactions included in a block, which we call the {\em maximum block size}.\footnote{For example, in Ethereum, the maximum block size is currently~15M gas, enough for roughly 600 of the simplest transactions.} Blocks are created and added to the blockchain by {\em miners}.
+There is a cap on the total size of the transactions included in a block, which we call the {\em maximum block size}.\footnote{For example, in Ethereum, prior to the deployment of EIP-1559, the maximum block size was~15M gas, enough for roughly 600 of the simplest transactions.} Blocks are created and added to the blockchain by {\em miners}.
 Transactions are submitted by their creators to a peer-to-peer network; each miner monitors this network, maintains a {\em mempool} of outstanding transactions, and collects a subset of them into a block.
-To add a block to the blockchain, a miner provides a proof-of-work in the form of a solution to a computationally difficult cryptopuzzle; the puzzle difficulty is adjusted over time to maintain a target rate of block creation (in Ethereum, roughly one block per 13 seconds).
-Importantly, the miner of a block has dictatorial control over which outstanding transactions are included and their ordering within the block.
+To add a block to the blockchain, a miner provides a proof-of-work in the form of a solution to a computationally difficult cryptopuzzle; the puzzle difficulty is adjusted over time to maintain a target rate of block creation (in Ethereum, roughly one block per 13 seconds).\footnote{As noted in footnote~\ref{foot:pos}, Ethereum switched from proof-of-work to proof-of-stake on September 15, 2022.
+In its proof-of-stake incarnation, miners are replaced by validators that have registered a specified amount of native currency into a designated staking contract.
+Every~12 seconds, the protocol chooses one validator uniformly at random (using pseudorandomness derived from the blockchain's state) as the one responsible for assembling the next block.} Importantly, the miner of a block has dictatorial control over which outstanding transactions are included and their ordering within the block.